alloy/graphql-finland/talk.md

 * utilize GraphQL to explicitly describe the error data
 * present the error data exactly where the error occurred in the schema
 * work for both mutations and queries
-* be concise and encourage ‘clean’ typed; that is, no pollution of namespaces with fields only needed in some cases
+* be concise and encourage ‘clean’ types; that is, no pollution of namespaces with fields only needed in some cases

 ### Make exceptions first-class citizens of your schema